Thursday, August 26, 2010

 Homemade Log Milling Tutorial

 Due to popular demand I have videoed my process of how I go about turning a small log into lumber.
 In this sequence I am using a 6" diameter sycamore log, which is smaller than I usually do, but honestly it was the best log that was at the dump.
 First I drive two screws into the side of the log to hold the log to the sled.
 Note that I am using a scrap piece of wood as a spacer to lift the log up above the clamps that are holding the jig to the bandsaw table.

 The blade I am using is Highland Woodworking's Woodturner's 3/8" Bandsaw Blade (105" length).
 The jig is aligned with the blade to cut where I want it to and is squared to the fence bar which has been adjusted for drift.

-regular bandsaw fence because this log isn't wide enough to need a tall resaw fence.
+After a flat face has been established I reference the newly cut face off a fence, in this case my regular bandsaw fence because this log isn't wide enough to need a tall resaw fence.
 Note how in the beginning the log bucks a little.
 This is caused by the log not resting securely on the table.
 I should have flipped it around to cut from the other side, which would've been more stable.

 With the lumber cut I paint the ends with latex paint and sticker them for drying.
 Also I was sure to clean most of the sawdust out of my saw because the wet sawdust will cause rust on unprotected parts.
 Even from this small of a log quite a bit of sawdust was made.